tjohann/baalue_distcc/README.md

 	./xbps-src binary-bootstrap

-Example -> build distcc (and related) via xbps-src
+Example -> build distcc (and related) via xbps-src (take 2 runs, to eleminate the build time of the dependencies like avahi)

-without distcc:
+without distcc (cubietruck -> 2 core):

 	./xbps-src pkg distcc